hyerinseok/CWD_DevPortal/README.md

-# Sous Vide
+# Dev Portal
-## pre-made vacuum sealed code ready to boil

-* web project starter
-	* smashup of html5 boilerplate
-	* with node, node-sass, gulp-sass, and gulp
+## made using sousvide

+* This is where parallax and webvr lives.